CrunchysPixelPillow/Cold-Simulator/README.md

 But Should Still Work On Others If You Run The Java File StandAlone, Or Get A BatchRunner

+To Run StandAlone Use (java -jar Main.jar) In Project Root

 Project is around 200 lines before compiled into java

 Has a few built in ways to handle errors

-Waits a little bit before each operation to prevent major stack overflow(Will improve if i work on this again)\
+Waits a little bit before each operation to prevent major stack overflow(Will improve if i work on this again)

 Checks for negatives in the bars and prevents them
 ## Discription